 Tips for choosing a vacation destination when you have a chronic illness

-Vacations are an opportunity to discover new places, but not all destinations are suitable to our needs.
-In my post Unrealistic Vacation Expectations I shared how I changed my own expectations.
+Vacations are an opportunity to discover new places, but not all destinations are suitable for our needs.
+In my post Unrealistic Vacation Expectations, I shared how I changed my own expectations.
 Today I am going to help you choose a destination that will increase your chances of having a fabulous vacation.

 If you need to use a mobility aid it is in your best interest to choose a destination that is handicap accessible.
 Places without paved walkways or that have steep hills will make getting around more difficult than it has to be.

 This goes beyond your accommodations, you must also consider all of the places you hope to explore.
 Imagine expecting a relaxing day at the beach.
 That dream will quickly turn into a nightmare if don’t research the location beforehand.
 Not every beach is easy to access.
 A steep cliff side staircase may be the only way to access it.